 When Are Peppers Ripe?

-Different pepper varieties ripen at different rates.
+Pepper varieties ripen at different rates.
 Hot and spicy peppers are typically slower to ripen, while sweet peppers are quicker.
-If you have a seed packet, check the back to get an idea of how long before your peppers are mature.
+If you have a seed packet, check the back of the packaging to get an idea of maturation time.

 Peppers Change Color